 A former Chicago public school teacher, Al Raby worked tirelessly to bring Dr. King – and the Southern Civil Rights Movement – to Chicago in 1966.
-He was instrumental in the fight against school segregation and housing inequality, fights which still continue to this day.
+This activist was instrumental in the fight against school segregation and housing inequality, fights which still continue to this day.
 A founding member of the Teachers for Integrated Schools, the Coordinating Council for Community Organizations, and an active member of the Peace Corps, Raby dedicated his life to enacting real change at the heart of Chicago.
-Following his death in 1988, Garfield Park’s Raby High School was named after him.
+Following the death of this civil rights leader in 1988, Garfield Park’s Raby High School was named after him.

 Rev. Jesse Jackson Sr.